wizardpisces/tiny-sass-compiler/readme.md

-# simple sass compiler
+# Simple sass compiler

-This is an simplified example of all the major pieces of a compiler written in easy to read JavaScript.
+This is a simplified example of all the major pieces of a compiler written in easy to read JavaScript.

 ## Feature
 A simple compiler that transform basic sass to css